martijndoornik/platform-forus-concept/README.md

 In the eventData, the following data kan be found, although sometimes optional.

 - previousEvent: the event that caused this event.
 Note that the previous event can also contain a previous event, creating a stacktrace;
-- source: the source of the event (to be determined what this will be: IP, URI, identifier known by instances);
+- sender: the source of the event (to be determined what this will be: IP, URI, identifier known by instances);
 - timestamp: timestamp on which the event was called on;

 ### ERC20 - Transfer